CLOSER-Cohorts/discovery-customisations/pages/privacy-policy.md

 <h2>The data we collect</h2>

 <h3>Data we collect when you use our website </h3>
-<p>When you visit our website we collect data that is obtained from cookies.
-A cookie is a small piece of data that websites collect from visits, which can identify a web-enabled user device such as a computer, laptop, PDA, mobile, smartphone or tablet.
-You can find out more about cookies, including how to see what cookies have been set, by visiting <a href="https://www.aboutcookies.org" target="_blank" rel="noopener noreferrer">aboutcookies.org</a> or <a href="https://allaboutcookies.org/" target="_blank" rel="noopener noreferrer">allaboutcookies.org</a>.</p>
+<p> When you visit our website we collect data that is obtained from cookies.
+You can find out how we collect and use data from cookies on our <a href="/page/cookies/8">cookies policy</a>. </p>

-<p>Some cookies are essential, enabling you to move around the website and make use of features.
-Others are used to understand how you interact with a website, such as which pages you visit, so we can improve our website to better meet user needs.

-</p><p>The following cookies provide statistics on our website:</p>

-<p>_gid - Registers a unique ID that is used to generate statistical data on how the visitor uses the website.</p>

-<p>_gat_UA limits the amount of data recorded by Google on high traffic volume websites.</p>

-<p>_ga – Main cookie used by Google Analytics and distinguishes one visitor from another.
-Lasts for 2 years.</p>

-<h4>How to change your cookie settings</h4>
-<p>Most web browsers allow some control of most cookies through the browser settings.</p>

-<p>Find out how to manage cookies on popular browsers:</p>

-<p><a href="https://support.apple.com/en-gb/HT201265" target="_blank" rel="noopener noreferrer">Apple Safari</a></p>
-<p><a href="https://support.google.com/accounts/answer/61416?co=GENIE.Platform%3DDesktop&amp;hl=en" target="_blank" rel="noopener noreferrer">Google Chrome</a></p>

-<p><a href="https://support.microsoft.com/en-gb/windows/microsoft-edge-browsing-data-and-privacy-bb8174ba-9d73-dcf2-9b4a-c582b4e640dd" target="_blank" rel="noopener noreferrer">Microsoft Edge</a></p>

-<p><a href="https://support.mozilla.org/en-US/kb/enhanced-tracking-protection-firefox-desktop?redirectslug=enable-and-disable-cookies-website-preferences&amp;redirectlocale=en-US" target="_blank" rel="noopener noreferrer">Mozilla Firefox</a></p>

-<p><a href="https://support.microsoft.com/en-gb/windows/delete-and-manage-cookies-168dab11-0753-043d-7c16-ede5947fc64d" target="_blank" rel="noopener noreferrer">Microsoft Internet Explorer</a></p>

-<p><a href="https://help.opera.com/en/latest/web-preferences/" target="_blank" rel="noopener noreferrer">Opera</a></p>

-<p>You can find information relating to other browsers, by visiting the browser developer’s website.</p>

-<p>To opt out of being tracked by Google Analytics across all websites, visit <a href="http://tools.google.com/dlpage/gaoptout" target="_blank" rel="noopener noreferrer">http://tools.google.com/dlpage/gaoptout</a>.</p>

 <h2> Personal information we collect when you register for a CLOSER Discovery account </h2>
 <ul>
-<li>First name </li>
+<li>First name</li>
-<li>Last name </li>
-<li>Email </li>
-<li>Organisation </li>
-<li>Department </li>
+<li>Research Area</li>
+<li>Email</li>
+<li>Organisation</li>
+<li>Country</li>
+<li>Role</li>
 </ul>

-<p>We collect your first name and email address when you register for an account, so we can contact you via email with any service updates related to CLOSER Discovery.</p>

-<p>We use the organisation and department information that you have given us to get a better understanding of Discovery users so we can continue to deliver content that is relevant to their area of work.</p>
+<p>We collect your name and email address so we can contact you via email with any service updates related to CLOSER Discovery.
+We use the organisation and department information to get a better understanding of what content is relevant to your area of work.</p>

-<p>Under the UK GDPR, the lawful basis we rely on for processing this information is our legitimate interest to provide relevant content for our users, for which we require a general understanding of where they work.</p>
+<p>Under the UK GDPR, the lawful basis we rely on for processing this information is our legitimate interest to contact users in the event of a service update and to provide relevant content to help ensure that longitudinal evidence is used to address the health, social, economic and environmental challenges facing the UK.</p>

 <h2> Who will my personal information be shared with?  </h2>